Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 **The Crow**: this fashionable commercial and shopping district is spread out around Perdido Street Station in a mix of broad streets and tangled alleys.
 Three main shopping streets - LeTissof Street, Concubek Pass, and Bouleveard Dos Ghérou - radiate out from the station and BilSantum Plaza, at the heart of the district.
 During the day and early evening, they are always packed with carts, street vendors, buskers, and pedestrians.
 Many visitors simply take in the sights along the thorough-fares, for all the world seems to bring its wares to the elegant shops to sell: fine tailoring, tropical produce, inlaid snuffboxes, children's golems, gaslight lamps, and feathery lace.

 The old noble families that once lived here have long since fled for quieter districts, their homes converted into two- and three-story shops.
 In the side streets and alleys stand the offices of lawyers and doctors, the dining halls of exclusive gentlement's clubs, actuaries', geothaumaturges', apothecaries', and well-heeled gambling halls.
 The people here are wealthy and know it, and the only pockets of poverty are those inhabited by those who make their living from the execesses, vices and hobbies of the rich: pickpockets, expensive escorts, fortunetellers and palmists.

+**East Gidd and Nigh Sump**: austere, baroque buildings line the streets of these districts.
+It is certainly a district for the richer of the city's residents.

 **Flag Hill**: A fine district with excellent views and enormous houses that back onto shared, gated gardens, Flag Hill has long been home to bankers and captains of industry.
 Flowering trees and banyans spill their knotting creepers and make them roots and trunks, emerging from between spotless black paving.